You might not think fruits and vegetables for dogs are controversial. But they are …

 #1 Evolution – Dogs Eat Vegetables Naturally

-Dogs, wolves and dingoes have eaten vegetables for hundreds of years.
+In fact, dogs, wolves and other wild canids have eaten vegetables for thousands of years.

 - Wild canines eat the gut contents of their prey

-- They scavenge fruit and other vegetable material
+- They also scavenge fruit, berries and other vegetable material

 #2 Vegetables Help Alkalize The Body